-We know that it is not always easy to find the information you need to make a complaint so below is our guide to making health and social care complaints in Gloucestershire, which you can find below.
+We know that it is not always easy to find the information you need to make a complaint so below is our guide to making health and care complaints in Gloucestershire, which you can find below.

 If you need any further information please do not hesitate to contact us

 Guidance & Practical Resources

 Healthwatch England has worked with Citizen’s Advice to produce a series of guides to help you make a complaint or raise a concern about health and care services.
 You can find out more about what’s involved in making a complaint and see what your next steps might be.

 There are tips, tools and practical resources to support you to make an effective complaint.

 Contact us if you need more information about this service.

 See guidance and practical resources from Citizen’s Advice to help you make a complaint

 Independent Health and Social Care Advocacy

 If you need support and guidance through the process of making a complaint about your NHS health care, you can contact POhWER.